samsu/installation/README.md

     1. Supported host os: Centos 7 and up minimal installation. e.g. CentOS-7-x86_64-Minimal-1511.iso

-    2. Three ethernet interfaces are required, these interfaces will by used as below: one interface for Openstack management, default eth0 one interface for tenant network (vm <-> vm), default eth1 one interface for external network (vm <-> outside ), default eth2 The management network nic and the tenant network nic should have an working static ipv4 address for each interface.
+    2. Three ethernet interfaces per host are required, these interfaces will be used as below: one interface for Openstack management, default eth0 one interface for tenant network (vm <-> vm), default eth1 one interface for external network (vm <-> outside ), default eth2

+       The management network nic and the tenant network nic should have an working static ipv4 address for each interface.
-       If your nic name or nic assignment is different with default, you need to update the following three variables in the file ins.sh: e.g.
+       If your environment is different with default, you can customize related variables in the file 'local.conf' according to your environment: e.g.
        the default:
            export INTERFACE_MGMT=${INTERFACE_MGMT:-eth0}